vleugelcomplement/IMPRS-Astro-Hackathon.github.io/content/about.md

 #### What is a Hackathon?

 In a Hackathon, we want to work together on a project, while also learning new skills and connecting with each other.
 The concept is similar to [.astronomy](https://www.dotastronomy.com).
-We will have a mix of Tutorial sessions and Hackathon sessions, giving you time to collaboratively work on joined projects.
+We will have a mix of Discussion, Tutorial and Hackathon sessions, giving you time to collaboratively work on joined projects.

 #### What kind of projects can I bring?